shadythegiant/MusicPlayer/README.md

 A simple Music Player
-# Project part of the Zero to Mastery cours
+# Project part of the Zero to Mastery course

 ----------------------------------------------
 # Technologies used :